mohsilas/Mnemonikus/README.md

 ## 🤓 Technical Overview

-Mnemonikus is a single-page web application built with HTML, CSS, and JavaScript.
+Mnemonikus is a single-file web application built with HTML, CSS, and JavaScript.
 It integrates with two main AI services:

 1. Anthropic's Claude API for text generation.
 2. OpenAI's DALL-E API for image generation and TTS for the tour narration.